danglinh152/danglinh152/README.md

 # Welcome to my GitHub Profile! 🚀

-I'm Linh, a passionate software engineer who loves to code.
+I'm Linh, I wanna be a software engineer.